hashicorp/terraform-provider-tfe/website/docs/r/workspace_settings.markdown

   to be set to `agent`.
 This value _must not_ be provided if `execution_mode` is set to any other value.
 * `execution_mode` - (Optional) Which [execution mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode)
   to use.
 Using HCP Terraform, valid values are `remote`, `local` or `agent`.
 When set to `local`, the workspace will be used for state storage only. **Important:** If you omit this attribute, the resource configures the workspace to use your organization's default execution mode (which in turn defaults to `remote`), removing any explicit value that might have previously been set for the workspace.
+* `global_remote_state` - (Optional) Whether the workspace allows all workspaces in the organization to access its state data during runs.
+If false, then only specifically approved workspaces can access its state (`remote_state_consumer_ids`).
+By default, HashiCorp recommends you do not allow other workspaces to access their state.
+We recommend that you follow the principle of least privilege and only enable state access between workspaces that specifically need information from each other.
+* `remote_state_consumer_ids` - (Optional) The set of workspace IDs set as explicit remote state consumers for the given workspace.
+To set this attribute, global_remote_state must be false.

 ## Attributes Reference